Chinese South Africans: Passive resistance campaign (1906–1913)

 In 1906, about 1,000 Chinese joined Indian protesters led by Mahatma Gandhi to march against laws barring Asians in the Transvaal Colony from purchasing land.
 In 1907, the government of the Transvaal Colony passed the Transvaal Asiatic Registration Act that required the Indian and Chinese populations in the Transvaal to be registered and for males to be fingerprinted and carry pass books.
-The Chinese Association made a written declaration saying that the Chinese would not register for passes and would not interact with those that did.
+The Transvaal Chinese Association made a written declaration saying that the Chinese would not register for passes and would not interact with those that did.
 Mahatma Gandhi started a campaign of passive resistance to protest the legislation that was supported by the Indian and Chinese communities.
 The secretary of the Chinese Association informed Gandhi that the Chinese were prepared to be jailed alongside Indians in support of this cause.
 On 16 August 1908, members of the movement gathered outside Hamidia Mosque where they burnt 1,200 registration certificates.